goreleaser/goreleaser/www/content/actions.md

 > **IMPORTANT**: note the `Unshallow` workflow step.
 It is required for the
 > changelog to work correctly.

+> If you want to run GoReleaser only on new tag, check [this comment][only-new-tag].

 > For detailed instructions please follow GitHub Actions [workflow syntax][syntax].

 ## Customizing